 The guides answer questions such as: How can consumers be sure about the animals’ welfare? – How can I check I’m buying sustainably? – What labels should I look out for when buying fish and seafood?
 They are a fantastic resource to anyone looking to embrace a more sustainable approach to food in the UK.

-On the night of the 5th November, Chef Dan Doherty showcased the durability, reliability and affordability of Leisure range cooker by preparing three courses for us.
+On the night of the 5th November, the Leisure cooks showcased the durability, reliability and affordability of Leisure range cooker by preparing three courses for us.

-The menu featured Curried Smoked Haddock Chowder as a starter, a creamy and delicious soup that Dan skilfully prepared in under 20 minutes.
+The menu featured Curried Smoked Haddock Chowder as a starter.
 It was my favourite dish of the night and I am definitely going to make it again.

 The main course was a Chipotle Beef Brisket served in a bread bun with Mojo Verde sauce, Hasselback Potato Skewers with parsley and garlic butter.
 The meat just melted into my mouth as I ate it with a generous dollop of green sauce and without the bread, because in my opinion it was not needed here.
 The crunchy, salty potatoes provided the perfect side for the meat.

-Our Bonfire Night Feast ended with a showstopper, Dan’s triple chocolate ‘smores brownies.
+Our Bonfire Night Feast ended with a showstopper: Triple Chocolate ‘Smores Brownies.

 These are not for the faint-hearted: dark chocolate and cocoa powder are combined with milk and white chocolate chips for a gooey brownie slice that is topped with soft marshmallows and Digestive biscuits.

 The triple chocolate brownies were purposely left a little undercooked to make each slice extra fudge-y and gooey.
 The ‘smores topping was piping hot and the crunchy biscuit bits added texture to the soft cake.